m-wu/order-reports/README.md

 # Order Report Generator

-Order Report Generator is a script that generates variuos reports and summaries for online orders.
-Currently, it primarily serves restaurant online orders to be fulfilled and delivered to customers.
+Order Report Generator summarizes online orders and generates reports for Shopify.
+It takes a CSV order file and organizes it by product, order, and customer address.
+Currently, it is primarily tailored to use cases for restaurants.

 ## Features
 * Generate order summary, order shipping labels, item summary report, consolidated delivery locations.